jakeheairld/CSProjects/README.md

 ---

-## 🎮 Game Development
+## Game Development

 Projects involving physics engines, multiplayer systems, and gameplay prototyping, including:
 - A custom **3D physics-based multiplayer game** built using Unreal Engine
 - Gameplay mechanics coded in C++ and Blueprints
-- Experiments with movement physics, collision systems, and simulation loops
+- Gameplay mechanics and networking coded in .Net, C# and Unity

 ---

-## 📌 Purpose of This Repository
+## Purpose of This Repository

 This repository serves as:
 - A clean, organized showcase of my development experience